 Are you ready to buy a video doorbell?
-Take a look at our top recommendations in the matrix above.
+Take a look at our top recommendations in the product list above.
 For general information about video doorbells, continue reading our shopping guide.

 A video doorbell is a doorbell connected to camera.
 A WiFi connection enables it to transmit information to a specially designed app that allows you to use your smartphone, tablet, or other connected device to see who’s at your door.

 A video doorbell usually comes equipped with speakers and microphones, too, so you can communicate with the person at your door.
 You get an alert on your device whenever the doorbell rings, enabling you to see who’s at your door even if you’re away from home.

 Video doorbells often have additional features, such as motion detection, for added home security.